nprapps/anno-docs/README.md

 What is this?
 -------------

-A live transcription application for debates with embedded fact checks and annotations.
+A live transcription application with embedded fact checks and annotations.
 For a detailed explanation of how this works, check out [this blog post](https://source.opennews.org/en-US/articles/how-npr-transcribes-and-fact-checks-debates-live/) by Tyler Fisher.

 Assumptions